Radiotherapy

 Although most individual radiotherapy treatments take only a couple of minutes or less to deliver, all the position and other accuracy checks often mean that you are in the treatment room for 10–15 minutes per session.

 Sometimes, particularly when the main aim of treatment is to relieve symptoms, only one or two sessions or ‘fractions’ are required.
-In other instances treatment may continue once a day for up to six or seven weeks.
+In other instances treatment may continue once a day for perhaps from three up to six or seven weeks.
 For long courses such as this you will probably have weekends off.
 However, occasionally a more intensive short programme may be preferred, involving ‘continuous’ hyper-fractionated and accelerated treatment (‘CHART’) two or three times per day including over the weekend.

 Some cancers are best treated by placing small amounts of a radioactive ‘isotope’ inside the patient, either within or very close to the growth.
 This is known as ‘brachytherapy’.
 The isotope emits rays known as ‘gamma rays’, but which have identical properties to X-rays.
 This makes it possible to deliver a high radiation dose to the cancer cells, while normal tissues a little further away receive only a considerably reduced dose.
 This can decrease the chance of troublesome side effects.

-This method is used frequently in the treatment of cancer of the cervix, when radioactive caesium is inserted into the uterine cavity and upper vagina and left there for many hours, or for a much shorter time if a ‘high-dose rate’ technique is used.
-This is known as ‘intracavitary’ treatment because the source of the radio-therapy is placed within a body cavity.
+Such treatments are known as ‘intra-cavitary’, because the source of the radiotherapy is placed within a body cavity.
 It is quite often given in addition to a course of external treatment.
-Intracavitary radio-therapy is also being used increasingly as a palliative treatment for patients with lung or oesophageal cancer.
+Intracavitary radiotherapy is also being used increasingly as a palliative treatment for patients with lung and oesophageal cancer.